labell6/p2p/README.md

 $ ./peer -i  159.8.181.148

-To specify the ip address of the peer
+To specify the ip address of a peer
 ```

-Once two peers have started on two nodes.
-Texted entered stdin on one
-console will be broadcast to the other peer, and vice versa.
+Once two peers have started on different nodes.
+Text entered into stdin of one peer, will be broadcast to other peers.